 Any information to be completed beforehand will be sent via email.

 If you have any concerns about technical requirements or access please contact us on email@example.com or telephone (+44) 020 8874 2718.

 A number of discounts are available

-To join the course, you will need access to a computer, tablet or laptop with a camera and microphone.
+To join the course, you will need access to a computer or laptop with a camera and microphone.
 You will need to activate a free Zoom account to join the course.
 This takes two minutes and does not require any payment.
 It is purely for administrative purposes.

 The Publishing Training Centre is a registered charity.
 Registered name: The Publishing Training Centre Foundation, a company limited by guarantee incorporated in England and Wales.

 Registration number: 1253854.
 Registered office: 16 High Holborn, London WC1V 6BX.
 Tel: +44 (0)20 8874 2718